Virginia and Truckee Railway Locomotive No. 27

-Virginia and Truckee Railroad Engine No. 27 is a historic standard gauge steam locomotive.
-It was on display at the Nevada State Railroad Museum in Carson City, Nevada, but was traded with The Dayton and is currently on display at the Comstock Historical Center in Virginia City.
+Virginia and Truckee Railroad Engine No. 27 is a "Ten-Wheeler" type steam locomotive.
+It was on display at the Nevada State Railroad Museum in Carson City, Nevada, but was traded with The Dayton and is currently on display at the Comstock History Center in Virginia City.
 It was the last locomotive acquired new by the Virginia and Truckee Railroad, and pulled the last commercial train for the V&T on May 31, 1950, the date that freight and passenger services officially terminated for the company.

 The locomotive was placed on the National Register of Historic Places due to its association with the Virginia and Truckee Railroad and transportation development in Nevada.

 History

 Locomotive #27, also known as Baldwin Locomotive Works #39453, was built in 1913 by Baldwin.
 It weighs 121,000 pounds, 100,000 of this is weight on the driving wheels.
 Its 56-inch drivers provide 22,400 pounds of tractive effort.

 A 4-6-0 “ten wheeler”, it was the last locomotive delivered new to the Virginia and Truckee Railroad (V&T), and the third ten-wheeler delivered, behind its twin #26 in 1907, and the so-called "Second #25" in 1905. #27 served the V&T dependably and without incident throughout its operational life.